yumaoka/cldr/ldml/tr35-keyboards.md

 _Attribute:_ `flick`

 This attribute specifies a flick gesture to be performed on the specified key instead of a keypress, such as `e` or `nw se`.
-This value corresponds to the `directions` attribute of the [`<flick>`](#Element_flicks) element.
+This value corresponds to the `directions` attribute of the [`<flickSegment>`](#element-flicksegment) element.

 _Attribute:_ `longPress`

 This attribute specifies that a long press gesture should be performed on the specified key instead of a keypress.
 For example, `longPress="2"` indicates that the second character in a longpress series should be chosen. `longPress="0"` indicates that the `longPressDefault` value, if any, should be chosen.
-This corresponds to `longPress` and `longPressDefault` on [`<key>`](#Element_key).
+This corresponds to `longPress` and `longPressDefault` on [`<key>`](#element-key).

 _Attribute:_ `tapCount`

 This attribute specifies that a multi-tap gesture should be performed on the specified key instead of a keypress.
 For example, `tapCount="3"` indicates that the key should be tapped three times in rapid succession.
-This corresponds to `multiTap` on [`<key>`](#Element_key).
+This corresponds to `multiTap` on [`<key>`](#element-key).
 The minimum tapCount is 2.

 **Example**